 Pack School Lunches That Your Kids Will Actually Eat

-Of course if your child has dietary restrictions or food allergies, packing lunches is a must.
-Frankly, packing a lunch allows you to include healthy foods your child will actually eat and it doesn’t have to cost any more than what you would be paying for lunch at school.
+For the child that has dietary restrictions or food allergies, packing lunches is a must.
+It allows you to include healthy foods your child will actually eat and it doesn’t have to cost any more than what you would be paying for lunch at school.

 Of course packing a lunch every day doesn’t do any good if your child doesn’t eat it or ends up trading most of it away for junk food.
 The key then is to find things that your child loves and enjoys eating.